Illinois Roads - US 41

 South of the Link Bridge, I noted the sharp "S" curves in the previous caption.
 Once US 41 had jogged sharply west, it headed due south into its current alignment and right between these two concrete pedestals along Randolph St. Ignore the newer but classical columns erected in the middle to try to give the pedestals a sense of place.

 From the south end of the old alignment, you can see the columns where the highway went north.
 It continued between the two shorter buildings in the background and then swerved right in front of the tall ones in back.

 North Water Street's highly unusual stub end, looking from US 41 eastward toward the Navy Pier in Chicago, courtesy Doug Kerr.
 I guess maybe at one point the Pier was a dump and this street just crossed onto it and fed a bunch of warehouses or the like.

 US 41 SB bows out into Lake Michigan south of Division St. Michigan Ave. stays straight, following the original shoreline.
 This is not what a curve sign normally looks like; this is reserved for EXIT or RAMP signs.

 You know what this is.
-You don't know that it was snowing when I took these SB photos, but now you do.
+You don't know that it was snowing when I took most of these SB photos, but now you do.
 LSD is the poster child for old highways separating people from the shoreline.